VisDockHub/NewVisDock/Tutorial.md

 ### Circle Packet example:
 The circle packet example is written in a very similar.
-We list here the entire code for VisDock.selectionHandler in the circle packet example.
+We list here the entire code for VisDock.eventHandler in the circle packet example.
 <br>
 <pre><code>
-VisDock.selectionHandler = {
+VisDockeventHandler = {
         getHitsPolygon: function(points, inclusive, t) {
             var CircleElements = d3.selectAll(".leaf")[0];
             var nElements = CircleElements.length;